Star Quasiconvexity: a Unified Approach for Linear Convergence of First-Order Methods Beyond Convexity: Linear Convergence of PPA on Star-Shaped Sets

-\item[$(c)$] In contrast to strongly convex and strongly quasar-convex functions (see \cite{rock-1976} and \cite{BLL}, respectively), we can not provide convergence rate for the functions values $\{h(x^{k})\}_{k}$.
+\item[$(c)$] In contrast to strongly convex and strongly quasar-convex functions (see \cite{rock-1976} and \cite{BLL}, respectively), we cannot provide convergence rate for the functions values $\{h(x^{k})\}_{k}$.
 This limitation is of course expected, since we are including strongly quasiconvex functions, a case in which the analysis of the function values is not possible. \end{itemize} \end{remark}

-\begin{remark} To the best of our knowledge, Theorem \ref{conver:sqcx} provides the first result guaranteeing linear convergence of the sequence generated by PPA on closed star-shaped sets, without requiring convexity.
+\begin{remark} To the best of our knowledge, Theorem \ref{conver:sqcx} provides the first result guaranteeing linear convergence of the sequence generated by thev PPA on closed star-shaped sets, without requiring convexity.
 It is important to note that this is primarily a theoretical advancement.
-In practice, the implementation of such an algorithm remains challenging, as closed-form expressions for the proximity operator on star-shaped sets, as well as efficient subroutines for minimization over them, are largely unexplored. \end{remark}
+In practice, the implementation of such an algorithm remains challenging, as closed-form expressions for the proximity operator on star-shaped sets, as well as efficient subroutines for minimization over them are largely unexplored. \end{remark}